 While our evidence shows that the index redefinition has an effect on the level of exchange rates that is both statistically and economically sizable in the short term, it is unclear whether or not it should persist.
 This ambiguity is also present in the literature on domestic index additions.
 While Harris and Gurel (1986) and Schleifer (1986) argue for a permanent effect, Beneish and Whaley (1996), and Lynch and Mendenhall (1997), examining S&P 500 index changes that were announced before being implemented, find that the announcement effects are partially reversed on the following days.
-The literature on block trades also reports evidence of temporary price pressure on individual stocks conditional upon unusual demand or supply (Lakonishok, Shleifer, and Vishny, 1991; Chan and Lakonishok, 1993, 1995).
-In the international finance literature, Froot, O'Connell and Seasholes (1998) find that local stock prices are sensitive to international investor flows, and that transitory inflows have a positive future impact on returns.
+The literature on block trades also reports evidence of temporary price pressure on individual stocks conditional upon unusual demand or supply (Lakonishok, Shleifer, and Vishny 1991; Chan and Lakonishok 1993, 1995).
+In the international finance literature, Froot, O'Connell, and Seasholes (1998) find that local stock prices are sensitive to international investor flows, and that transitory inflows have a positive future impact on returns.

-Since our analysis is based on short windows (from 6 or 12 days around each event for the return analysis, to two years for the comovement analysis), the effect may just be transitory and disappear after a few years.
-Here, we share the methodological limitations encountered by the papers that study the equity impact of index changes.
-Any long-term conclusion requires an estimation window so long that the ability of the standard event methodology to pin down changes in a statistical meaningful way is hampered.
+Since our analysis is based on short windows (from six or twelve days around each event for the return analysis, to two years for the comovement analysis), the effect may just be transitory and disappear after a few years.
+Here, we share the methodological limitations encountered by the articles that study the equity impact of index changes.
+Any long-term conclusion requires an estimation window so long that the ability of the standard event methodology to pin down changes in a statistically meaningful way is hampered.
 Indeed, other confounding effects may alter the relationship, and the underlying assumption of a constant stock (currency) sensitivity to index weight changes is less accurate.
 However, within the limited two-year window, the results clearly point in the direction of an increased comovement.

 From a theoretical perspective, any discussion of the persistence of the exchange rate effect is still more complicated.
 According to the standard theory of money, exchange rates are a function of the relative supply of and demand for money.
 Any theoretical conclusion within a monetary framework depends on whether index changes modify the relative money demand temporarily or permanently.
 Arguments in favor of both hypotheses can be made.
 The reallocation of the index capital itself represents a one-time surge in the relative money demand for the upweighted country.
 But if a higher index representation leads to permanently higher relative asset turnover and generates related cash positions, changes in the money demand might be of a permanent nature.26 In light of this theoretical ambiguity, we refrain from making any predictions about the long-term behavior of exchange rates.
-But their short-term reaction to the index change shown in Figure 4 is still of a strikingly magnitude and is likely to have real effects.
+But their short-term reaction